-Without a word, the man in the dark jacket went to the big black car and, with some difficulty, carried the first of several heavy boxes up to the house.
+Without a word, the man in the dark jacket with the emblem over his heart went to the big black car and, with some difficulty, carried the first of several heavy boxes up to the house.

 “Mac” McNichol, being the kind of man he was, came out and offered to carry the rest, which he did.
 “Thank you.
 It’s been a pleasure meeting you and your wife,” the man said before he got behind the wheel and drove off, never to be seen or heard from again, by the McNichols.

-The boxes contained a brand new, complete set of the latest, up-to-date Encyclopedia Britannica.
-Starting that day with the first volume, my father, Bruce Frankland McNichol, read and understood every word.
+The boxes contained a brand new, complete set of the latest, up-to-date issue of the Encyclopedia Britannica.
+Starting that day with the first volume, my father, Bruce Frankland McNichol, read every word.